 Dear Sitaram,

-I suppose that the buses are rented out to the organization which engages the services of the transporter and the buses are operated by the running crew employed by the transporter.
-There is no mere supply of indirect labor to the organization which hires the buses owned by the transporter.
+I believe that the buses are rented out to the organization that engages the services of the transporter, and the buses are operated by the crew employed by the transporter.
+There is not just a supply of indirect labor to the organization that hires the buses owned by the transporter.

-In case the buses are owned by the organization and the drivers, conductors are supplied by the transporter, the CLRA Act, 1970 would come into play creating the role of principal employer and contractor respectively.
+If the buses are owned by the organization and the drivers and conductors are supplied by the transporter, the CLRA Act, 1970 would come into play, creating the roles of principal employer and contractor, respectively.

-Therefore, this arrangement falls under the general contract for transportation service under the Indian Contract Act,1872 only.
+Therefore, this arrangement falls under the general contract for transportation services under the Indian Contract Act, 1872 only.

 From India, Salem